IT007-2025-Nhom20/ImageAutomate/docs/blocks/ConvertBlock.md

 # Convert Block

 ## Description
-Block shall convert images between supported formats using ImageSharp.
+Prepares images for format conversion by setting target format metadata.
+The actual encoding is performed by `SaveBlock` using the metadata instructions.
-Supports re-encoding, metadata preservation, alpha handling, and configurable encoder options.
+Supports configurable encoder options for each target format.

 ---